 1975 Ralt RT1 Formula Atlantic.
 Macau Grand Prix Winner.

-A completely new, dyno-time-only, Richardson BDA was built for the Ralt and installed in 2020.
+A completely new, dyno-time-only, Richardson BDA was built for the Ralt and installed prior to the Masters race mentioned above.
 This is not a rebuilt Richardson, but a brand new one, with brand new block, head, carburetors, crank, etc.

 The owner had the new engine built to ensure the most competitive, legal, engine possible was installed in the car for the upcoming Formula Atlantic feature races in the U.S. and abroad.
 The complete prior engine that was in the car will be included in the sale.
 The prep shop that maintains the Ralt said there was nothing wrong with that engine, but that the owner wanted a brand new Richardson to make certain they were not giving up any horsepower advantage to other Formula Atlantics.

-The Ralt was also the subject of a complete vehicle dynamics and suspension geometry analysis by GSD Racedyn, and Nigel Rees in 2020.
-The recommendations from that 16 page report were integrated into the car.
+The Ralt was the subject of a complete vehicle dynamics and suspension geometry analysis by GSD Racedyn, and Nigel Rees.
+The recommendations from that 16 page report were integrated into the car for 2021.
 The report included analysis of:

 Suspension Geometry – Spring / Damper and Anti Roll Bar Actuation & Motion